 Sometimes it is the sizing label that is especially uncomfortable (in more ways than one).
 It’s usually made of thicker fabric with rough edges.
 Not only that, they can be confusing.
 No two manufacturers sizing charts are alike, so these labels are sending mixed messages to me in my most vulnerable state when I stand naked and alone searching for warmth and comfort from something hanging in my closet.
 When I am usually tired and still gathering my thoughts for the day.

-So often I skip the rows of possible clothing combinations and reach for my soft, warm purple robe instead; the color of royalty, also said to be a spiritual color.
+So often I skip the rows of possible clothing combinations and reach for my soft, warm, purple robe instead; the color of royalty, also said to be a spiritual color.
 Maybe it will help with the groggy, foggy morning brain.
 Then I head downstairs and put the kettle on.
 I reach into the canister where I keep the tea bags and pull one out for my small pot of tea.
 I don’t see the label on a box.
 I don’t need a cup of Brand X, I need a cup of tea; black tea, English breakfast tea, maybe some Earl Gray for a rainy gray day, or a cup of spiced chai.
-The best part of waking up is not (insert familiar brand name here) in my cup; coffee maybe, café con leche when I’m able, mochaccino or frappuccino on occasion, but usually just plain old black tea.
+The best part of waking up is not (insert familiar brand name here) in my cup.
+Coffee maybe, café con leche when I can, flat white, mochaccino or frappuccino on occasion, but usually just plain old black tea.
 I like to drink it from my favorite mug, plain and simple, without illustration or decoration.
-Not the half dozen mugs with words on them reminding me of the time we went to that popular vacation destination when the kids were younger, or the Christmas mug from the gift exchange that one year.
+Not from the half dozen mugs in constant rotation (one in/one out; our mug shelf minimalism is in a constant state of maintenance-mode decluttering) with words on them reminding me of the time we went to that popular vacation destination when the kids were younger, or the Christmas mug from the gift exchange that one year.
 I can’t take it.
 It’s too early.
+Less is more FTW again.

-Please note: I understand the reason for labeling products from a health and safety standpoint or a marketing and business perspective.
-And there are safety issues, care instructions and ingredients to check.
+Please note: Yes, I understand the reason for labeling products from a health and safety standpoint or a marketing and business perspective.
+And obviously there are safety issues, care instructions and ingredients to check.
 I get it.
+(So, dear sweet Readers, please don’t spam my inbox about this.)

-My reasons are many and varied as to why I personally can’t abide labels.
-Among them I feel like we are too bombarded with images and ads everywhere for this brand or that and it is all just too much for me.
+Overall my reasons are many and varied as to why I personally dislike labels… I am a highly sensitive person… I am a minimalist… But among my top reasons must be that I think we are all just too bombarded on a daily, hourly, moment-to-moment basis, with images and ads everywhere for this brand or that, and it is all way too much for me.
 So I decided a while ago to do something about it.
 I am a realist and I knew that the world was not going to change for me, so I decided to change my world.
-I don’t like itchy scratchy annoying confusing clothes labels.
+I don’t like itchy, scratchy, annoying, confusing clothes labels.
 So I remove them when I remove the price tags as soon as they come home from the store.
+I sit down with each new item and remove the price tags, closely inspect each garment, clip loose threads, and remove any unnecessary labels.
+It’s a simple, conscious act of welcoming each new item into my home, closet, and wardrobe; especially since I recognize each new item is a replacement for an old faithful or favorite.
 I do this for almost all of my clothes.
 It is one small way I create a bit more peace and give myself a little more happy.
 It clears my mental palette and I like it.

-These are simple changes I made for product labels I didn’t like on my clothes or in my house.
+These are simple changes I made for product labels I didn’t like on my clothing, belongings, or in my peaceful safe-haven, my home.
 But what about other labels?
-Like the way we brand people.
-We pick adjectives like dandelion puffs and in so doing we may unintentionally spread division or hurt with each breath.
-Some of these words might be harmless, necessary or descriptive (like the ingredient list on packaged foods) but many are simply divisive or cutting and can leave wounds.
-Does anyone deserve to wear a hurtful label that someone else puts on them?
-No. I think not.
+Like the way we casually brand other people.
+We often pick random adjectives like dandelion puffs and in so doing we may unintentionally spread division or hurt with each breath.
+Some of these words might be harmless, necessary or honestly descriptive (like the ingredient list on packaged foods), but sometimes these words are divisive or hurtful more than helpful.
 I believe in a Creator God who made each of us on purpose for a purpose.
 There are no mistakes.
 When He made people in His wonderful image He said what He made was “very good.”

 Now these are all very good labels that display the love and grace of God.